-- Contact Rebecca Boggan at firstname.lastname@example.org to learn when our next gathering will take place.
+- Contact Rebecca Boggan to learn when our next gathering will take place.

 Sprouts is where parents of young children connect with one another and build relationships.
 We offer a variety of activities to help families build a foundation for raising children in faith.
 These include parents’ night out, play dates, Sunday school classes, parenting resources, and more.
 Be sure to pick up the groups latest calendar of events outside of Hines Hall today!

 - Are you looking for a daytime women’s group open to all ages?
 We will gather together to pray, grow in our faith and serve others.
-This fall, our book theme is The Cup of Our Life by Joyce Rupp.
-Joyce Rupp’s bestselling contemporary classic has sold over 200,000 copies.
-Joyce Rupp, illustrates how the ordinary cups used each day can become sacred vessels that connect readers with life and bring them into closer union with the Divine.
+This spring we will continue with our book The Cup of Our Life by Joyce Rupp.
+Joyce Rupp illustrates how the ordinary cups used each day can become sacred vessels that connect readers with life and bring them into closer union with the Divine.
 She explores how the cup is a rich symbol of life, with its emptiness and fullness, its brokenness and flaws, and its many blessings.

 - The group meets the 1st Wednesday of every month.
-Please note – our book theme/title changes with every season.
 Bring your lunch and enjoy some girl time.
 Childcare is available for a monthly charge of $5—reservations are required.
 Scholarships are available for both childcare and the cost of the book.